 Dubai is a diverse city with a range of things to see and do.
 Once you’ve had enough lazing by the beach or pool you’ll want to get out, explore the city and do some sightseeing.
 I’ve put together some Dubai must-dos which showcase five different characteristics of the city and its surroundings; nature, gastronomy, history, culture and, of course, shopping.
-So here’s my top five – what to see and do in Dubai…
+So here are my top five – what to see and do in Dubai…

 Arva Ahmed is passionate about Old Dubai, its people, their stories, traditions and food.
 We went with her on an authentic Dubai food tour of discovery to the heart of Old Dubai on a Frying Pan Adventure – A Food Lover’s Early Morning March.